gvwilson/thirdbit/_posts/2023/2023-01-04-sdxjs-unit-test.md

 I made so many mistakes while writing the chapter on version control that I realized I'd have to show readers how to test something that interacted with the file system.
-I could have used Mocha without explanation, but showing how xUnit testing frameworks find files containing tests and run tests from those files turned out to be a great way to introduce some ideas
+I could have just used Mocha,
+but showing how xUnit testing frameworks find files containing tests and run tests from those files turned out to be a great way to introduce some ideas